-Find books that will interest students and check the vocabulary against the Edmark words the students have learned.
-Books for kindergarten through second grade and high-interest, low-vocabulary books are likely to include many of the Level 1 reading words.
+Find books that will interest students and check the vocabulary against the Edmark Reading Proram words students have learned.
+Books for kindergarten through second grade and several high-interest, low-vocabulary books will include many of the Level 2 reading words.